Colorectal cancer

 Support Groups

-You can ease the stress of illness by joining a colon cancer support group.
+You can ease the stress of the disease by joining a colon cancer support group.
 Sharing with others who have common experiences and problems can help you not feel alone.

 The following organizations are good resources for information on colorectal cancer:American Cancer Society -- www. cancer. org/cancer/colon-rectal-c...